 Crucially, drawing the shark pattern manually means you‘ll have to spend a great deal of time and effort as you need to calculate the ratios on your own.
 Alternatively, you can use a built-in harmonic shark indicator available on some popular trading platforms (including the MetaTrader4).

-However, if you are using TradingView, keep in mind that the popular charting software does not come with a shark harmonic indicator, however, you can use the XABCD pattern tool for that purpose.
+However, if you are using TradingView, keep in mind that the popular charting software does not come with a shark harmonic indicator.
+You can use the XABCD pattern tool for that purpose, though.

 Taking the above into consideration, let’s see an example of a bullish shark pattern: